gfldex/raku-shell-piping/README.md

 ### X::Shell::CommandNotFound

 Will be thrown by `px«»` or when the pipe is started when the file used as a command is not found.
 The meaning of "not found" depends on the OS.
+If the command was searched for in %*ENV<PATH>, that pass will be shown in the exception message.

 ### X::Shell::CommandNoAccess